gansm/finalcut/doc/benchmark.md

 Benchmark
 =========

-The Rotozoomer example can perform a benchmark run with the parameter "-b" to determine the FINAL CUT character speed in the terminal.
+The [Rotozoomer example](../examples/rotozoomer.cpp) can perform a benchmark run with the parameter "-b" to determine the FINAL CUT character speed in the terminal.
 The measured time and frame rate is strongly dependent on the hardware used.

+See the Rotozoomer benchmark in action:
 [![rotozoomer-benchmark](https://asciinema.org/a/316531.svg)](https://asciinema.org/a/316531?size=medium&autoplay=1)